zardra/nuclide/docs/_docs/languages/hack.md

 ```

 > In the Nuclide Settings, there is an option to specify the remote port as well.
 If you specify
-> the port in an ini file via `xdebug.remote_port`, make sure that setting matches what is in the
+> the port in an `.ini` file via `xdebug.remote_port`, make sure it matches what is in the
 > Nuclide setting.

 ### Debugging: HHVM Toolbar

 Nuclide provides an HHVM toolbar.
 You can launch the toolbar from the
 [Nuclide toolbar](/docs/features/toolbar/#buttons) or from the
-[command-palette](/docs/editor/basics/#command-palette) with `Nuclide HHVM Toolbar: Toggle`.
+[Command Palette](/docs/editor/basics/#command-palette) with `Nuclide HHVM Toolbar: Toggle`.

-> You have to have a Hack or PHP file open to successfully launch the toolbar.
+> You must have a Hack or PHP file open to successfully launch the toolbar.

 ![](/static/images/docs/feature-debugger-languages-hack-php-hhvm-toolbar.png)